Cybereason/epic-lab/cloud_setup.md

 The following is a run through of the steps you'll need to run.
 Use it as a base template and adapt for your specific needs.
 It is recommended to run the commands one by one and review each command's output for potential errors.

+First, clone this repository.

-Run the following in the root folder of the `epic-lab` repository:
+Then, run the following commands in its root folder:

 ```shell
 # basic configuration - replace with your choice of values